Mozu/mozu-theme-helpers/README.md

     --quiet                               Don't talk at all.

-  help                                    Print this help
+  help                                    Print this very message

     --splash                              Display a fancy logo.

-    --forcewidth <n>                      Force display at a certain number of colum ns.
+    --forcewidth <n>                      Force display at a certain number of columns.
 Defaults to terminal width.

-  new <path>                              Create a new theme based on the Core theme
+  new <path>                              Create a new theme based on the Core theme.
-                                          .

     --name                                Specify a unique package name.
-(Defaults t o directory name.)
+Defaults to directory name.

     --friendly-name                       Specify a display name for SiteBuilder.
-(D efaults to directory name.)
+                                          Defaults to directory name.

   override <path>                         Create an override, copying from your base
                                           theme.

-    --force                               Force overwrite if an override already exi sts.
+    --force                               Force overwrite if an override already exists.

-  set-version <path> <version>            Set and synchronize the version number acr
+  set-version <path> <version>            Set and synchronize the version number
-                                          oss all config files.
+                                          across all config files.

     --no-package                          Do not update package.json.